weatry/pattern/README.md

 __Step 4: Move amountFor to Rental and rename it to getCharge - git checkout rental.4.__

 *Feature Envy or information expert.*

+__Step 5: Extract and move getFrequentRenterPoints - git checkout rental.5.__

+*Same as what has been done with rental.getCharge.*